Cancer Immunotherapy Platform Technology

 Imprime PGG: A Unique PAMP

 Other PAMPs, including TLR and STING agonists, can be used therapeutically to activate the innate immune system, drive maturation of antigen-presenting cells and elicit an anti-cancer T cell attack.
 However, TLR and STING agonists are limited clinically as these inspire intolerable, often life-threatening cytokine storms when administered systemically (i.e. intravenously).
 As such, TLR and STING agonist therapies are limited to clinical settings amenable to direct tumor injection.
-By contrast, Imprime PGG has been administered intravenously to more than 400 human subjects to date and is well-tolerated.
+By contrast, Imprime PGG has been administered intravenously to more than 500 human subjects to date.